-To be developed and implemented in 2019.
+To be developed and implemented in 2020.

 The Town of Old Saybrook has implemented a Decentralized Wastewater Management District encompassing 15 focus areas of approximately 2,000 properties.
 The adoption of the WWMD Ordinance and Upgrade Standards was the result of an effort to develop the Legal Documents and a Facilities Plan, hold Public Informational Sessions, and educated town residents about the WWMD Program.
-In 2010, the WPCA began bidding and construction of Phase 1 On-Site Subsurface Sewage Disposal Upgrades.
-In 2016, the Phase 2 On-Site Subsurface Sewage Disposal Upgrades was initiated with over 500 subsurface sewage disposal systems designated as "Upgrade Compliant".